January 15th Deadline

 The SIUE Graduate School offers Competitive Graduate Awards and Graduate Scholar Awards to qualified applicants.
 Please check the deadlines for these awards and consider applying for them.
 Additional information regarding graduate student financial aid can be found on the Financial Aid web site.

 We welcome applications from international students.
 Please refer to the web site of International Student Services for helpful information.

 You can visit the University Housing web site at http://www.siue.edu/housing/ for information about on-campus and off-campus housing.

-The Department of Psychology adheres to the University's Equal Opportunity/ Affirmative Action policy in its admission procedures and strongly values diversity.
+The Department of Psychology adheres to the University's Equal Opportunity/ Affirmative Action policy in its admission procedures and strongly values diversity and inclusion.

 If you need any additional information or clarification beyond the information provided here, please contact our part-time Graduate Secretary by email or call (618) 650-2203.